shumintan/introtoIM/midterm/readme.md

 ![](TAN_Ending.png)

-**Oct 10 - I decided to replace 'timer' with'homeBase,' and added some music.**
+**Oct 10 - I decided to replace 'timer' with 'homeBase,' then added some background music for suspense.**

 ````
 Game game;